The Best Pulse Oximeters for Home Use in 2026

 Masimo MightySat: Most Advanced Tracking

-We chose the Masimo MightySat as our Most Advanced Tracking pulse oximeter for its impressive app and medical-grade precision.
+We chose the Masimo MightySat as our Most Advanced Tracking pulse oximeter for its impressive app and precision.
 The app offers advanced tools, such as trend charts, past readings, reminder settings, and sound alerts for easy tracking of your oxygen and pulse data.
 The Masimo MightySat was also the first pulse oximeter to earn FDA clearance for home use.

 - Advanced app with multiple tracking abilities